 Vendors love to tout how their new technology is the greatest thing since sliced bread.
 Boisterous claims are often a sign of immature technology or ambiguously defined solutions.

 Those solutions are often explained with fashionable security terms in marketing brochures--intrusion detection, cybervaults, digital rights management, behavior-based anything, etc.

-"Terms get co-opted, and people will use buzzwords that don't actually reflect what the product does," says Paul Proctor, president of
+"Terms get co-opted, and people will use buzzwords that don't actually reflect what the product does," says Paul Proctor, president of Practical Security.

 Probably the fuzziest term in infosec today is "intrusion prevention."
 Billed as the proactive alternative to reactive IDSes, intrusion prevention sounds good.
 But oftentimes it's no more than an existing technology that's been repackaged under the intrusion prevention banner.

 "What is intrusion prevention, really?" says Jack Danahy, a former VP at firewall vendor WatchGuard Technologies and now president of infosec consultancy The Danahy Group.
 "If you look at the technology, it contains everything but the kitchen sink.
 Someone merely created a new category for everything that didn't fit neatly into traditional categories."

 Don't get sucked in by hype.
 Determine a solution's true capabilities and buy what you need, not what's "hot."